lowRISC/opentitan/sw/device/silicon_creator/rom_ext/doc/ownership.md

 The ownership state is a non-volatile chip state that controls the ownership transfer mechanism.
 A chip may be in one of the following states:
 - `LockedOwner`: The chip is currently owned and will not accept new owner configurations.
-- `LockedUpdate`: The chip is currently owned and is expecting an ownership block update for the same owner (ie: config change or key rotation).
+- `UnlockedSelf`: The chip is currently owned and is expecting an ownership block update for the same owner (ie: config change or key rotation).
 - `UnlockedAny`: The chip is currently owned but will accept an ownership block for any new owner.
 - `UnlockedEndorsed`: The chip is currently owned but will accept an ownership block only from a new owner endorsed by the current owner.
 - `LockedNone` The chip doesn’t have an owner and is unable to accept a new owner.
   This is a nearly-fatal error state and requires intervention by *silicon\_creator* to recover the chip.

-When the chip is in the `LockedUpdate` or one of the `Unlocked` states, the ROM\_EXT will unlock Owner Page 1 allowing firmware to write a new owner configuration into that location.
+When the chip is in one of the `Unlocked` states, the ROM\_EXT will unlock Owner Page 1 allowing firmware to write a new owner configuration into that location.

 The ownership state is stored in the `boot_data` record.